 Who can open PERA account?

 Anyone who’s at least 18 years old can open an account and earning an income.
-If you choose BPI as your PERA administrator (explained below), they will require:
+Prepare the following:

 - tax identification number (TIN)